IMU-Group/AdaVec/README.md

 ## Acknowledgement
 Our implementation is mainly based on the [LIVE](https://github.com/Picsart-AI-Research/LIVE-Layerwise-Image-Vectorization),[O&R](https://github.com/ajevnisek/optimize-and-reduce) and [SGLIVE](https://github.com/Rhacoal/SGLIVE) codebase.
 We gratefully thank the authors for their wonderful works.
-This work was also partially supported by Guangdong Basic and Applied Basic Research Foundation (No. 2022A1515110740), National Natural Science Foundation of China (No. 62302356, No. 62172316), Key Research and Development Program of Hebei Province, China (No. 23310302D), and Key Research and Development Program of Shaanxi Province, China (No. 2024GX-ZDCYL-01-11).